Co-Director of Organisational Life

 Whisnu holds a Ph.D in Information and Media from Michigan State University.
 His research interests is an intersection between information studies and communication science.
 Mainly in interrogating social dynamics of the internet, such as digital divides, interorganizational networks, internet usage, and persuasion in digital milieu.

-Ariane Utomo is a social demographer, and Senior Lecturer in Demography and Population Geography at the School of Geography, Earth and Atmospheric Sciences, The University of Melbourne.
-Her primary research broadly examines the intersecting themes around gender, education, and the labour force; ageing and migration; and marriage, family change, and transition to adulthood in Indonesia.
+Dr. Ariane Utomo is a social demographer and Senior Lecturer in Demography and Population Geography at the School of Geography, Earth and Atmospheric Sciences, University of Melbourne.
+Her work contributes to understanding demographic change and social transformations in Indonesia and the broader region.